| MAIN

 visit.
 Are they on any special dietary restrictions or do they have any allergies

-you need to be aware of.
+you need to be aware of?
 Also, is there any food they absolutely hate?
 What kind

-of snacks do they like?
 If they'll be in town long enough to see the

 sights, provide them with information on attractions that might interest them,